← Employer Resources

 • Tour the workspace

 Bathrooms, kitchen, fire exits, who sits where.
-Basic — but often skipped.
+Simple, but often skipped.

 • Introduce to the team